Control Flow Prediction

 Backwards Taken, Forwards Not Taken

 A predictor that does what it says on the box.
 This incurs timing/area overhead due to calculating the target address in the fetch stage, derived from the instruction.
-It is not advised to use this for any implementation; it was used mostly as a comparison point when experiementing with more sophisticated techniques.
+It is not advised to use this for any implementation; it was used mostly as a comparison point when experimenting with more sophisticated techniques.

-The 2b predictor follows the classic state machine for simple dynamic prediction.
 The taken/not taken input comes from the update port and is the true branch outcome.

 In the 1-bit configuration, the state machine instead simply updates to match the incoming branch update.

-(WIP) Return Predictor
+(WIP) Return Predictor (Return Address Stack, RAS)

 A simple return address stack for predicting return instructions.